 Tell us of your experience from the exhibition that took place in Natural History Museum, Verona, Italy considering Italy’s rich heritage in art.

-If you are requested to reflect upon the past year what would be the defining moment, learnings and / or experiences?
+If you are requested to reflect on the past year what would be the defining moment, learnings and/or experiences?

-For Cecelia there is no better place in the world than being in home surrounded by her family.
+For Cecelia, there is no better place in the world than being in the home surrounded by her family.
 Sometimes she steals time out to go through the pages of The Brother’s Karamazov by Dostoyevsky, or Sophie’s World by Jostein Gaarder that she always enjoyed reading.
-She loves listening to The Super Furry Animals but she is not much fond of watching full length movies.
+She loves listening to The Super Furry Animals but she is not much fond of watching full-length movies.
 The animated story of Hedgehog in the Fog by Yuri Norstein serves her active imagination the best.

 Find more of her work at her website.